 Many of us aspire to live a healthy lifestyle with home-cooked meals every night but, let’s face it, life can get busy!
 By the time you finish work, drive home, make dinner, eat it, and clean up, it can feel like it’s almost time to go to bed.
 Enter meal prep – a simple planning tool that can help make eating well so much easier.
 So, whether you are looking for some help with breakfast, lunch, or dinner, here is everything that you need to know about meal prep and 9 easy meal prep tips to help get you started.

 What is meal prep?

 Short for meal preparation, meal prep is the act of preparing all, or some, of your meals ahead of schedule.
-Meal prep can be done by batch cooking, individually portioning meals, or by simply pre-preparing ingredients for breakfast, lunch and/or dinner for the week ahead.
+Meal prep can be done by batch cooking, individually portioning meals, or simply pre-preparing ingredients for breakfast, lunch, and/or dinner for the week ahead.

 Why meal prep?